ssponsler/CSC453Project3/README.txt

 Sean Sponsler

-Python executable is very strange on unix server using proper prefix Soft misses are not being registered properly as page faults
+Python executable needs to be chmodded +x to run properly Soft misses are not being registered properly as page faults